schwarzbox/Fct/README.md

 sep - return table separated on n-tables.

-copy - return first level copy of the given table.

 clone - return recursive copy of the given table.

 iter - make iterable from the table and return values when call by index.